What is a Guardian ad Litem?

 What is the time commitment for a Guardian ad Litem?

-How many cases do I have to take?
+How many cases will I have?

 Will I have to testify in court?

 There is a possibility.
 Most of the court hearings we are involved in are quite informal, and your attorney can help you present material in a very non-threatening way.
 There are a few hearings where more formal testimony is given, but you will be well prepared by your attorney.
 Court is not a scary part of the process, and the judges value what you have to bring and will most often make you feel very welcome.
 Most of the time, the people who will be called to testify are those with first-hand knowledge, such as the social worker or a doctor.
-If you do have to testify, the Attorney Advocate and the GAL staff will prepare you thoroughly.
+If you do have to testify, the GAL Attorney and the GAL staff will prepare you thoroughly.

 I worry that the parents will resent me and be uncooperative.